MichaelDemidov/JS-Tree-Of-Contents/README.md

 HTML 5, ECMAScript 6, and CSS 3.0.
 I also used scalable SVG icons that I drew myself for the tree elements (these are included in the CSS in Base64 encoded form and placed in the `images` folder as SVG images at the same time).

+> [!NOTE]
+> I used the vector graphic editor Inkscape and saved the files in the “Optimized SVG” format so they take up less space.

-I think it's possible to rewrite the code to reduce the requirements if someone needs it, but I haven't done it myself and haven't tested it on very old browsers like Internet Explorer.
+I think it’s possible to rewrite the code to reduce the requirements if someone needs it, but I haven’t done it myself and haven’t tested it on very old browsers like Internet Explorer.

 How It Works?
 -------------